Not Quite Write Prize Frequently Asked Questions

 The prompts will be in the following form:

-• Anti-prompt: The anti-prompt will challenge you to break a traditionally accepted “rule” of writing.
-More information about the anti-prompt can be found on the Not Quite Write podcast and website.
+- Anti-prompt: The anti-prompt will challenge you to break a traditionally accepted “rule” of writing.
+More information about the anti-prompt can be found on the Not Quite Write podcast and in the article WTF is an anti-prompt?

 You must address ALL THREE prompts.
 Entries which do not address all three prompts will be disqualified at the sole discretion of the judges.

-The judges will consider all entries written genuinely “in the spirit of” the prompts.
+The judges will consider all entries written “in the spirit of” the prompts.
 We take a relaxed approach to how you interpret the prompts and encourage you to get creative.
+If you are concerned about how your approach will be received, consider discussing it with your fellow competitors in our online Community.
 Where necessary, you will have the opportunity to explain your interpretation of the prompts in the Brief Explanation field of the entry form.

 Your entry must be written in response to ALL THREE prompts.
-Entries that do not include all three prompts will be excluded from consideration at the judges’ sole discretion.
+Entries which do not include all three prompts will be excluded from consideration at the judges’ sole discretion.

 Each set of three prompts will include one “anti-prompt”.
-The anti-prompt challenges entrants to break a traditionally accepted writing “rule” or piece of writing “wisdom”.
+The anti-prompt challenges entrants to break a traditionally accepted “rule” of writing or piece of writing “wisdom”.

 Previous anti-prompts include “Break the rule: avoid all adverbs” and “Break the rule: avoid clichés.”

-More information about the anti-prompt can be found on the Not Quite Write podcast and website.
+More information about the anti-prompt can be found on the Not Quite Write podcast and in the article WTF is an anti-prompt?

 At the commencement of each round of the competition, we will email the prompts to current ticket holders and publish them in the Participant Lounge.

-If you’re having trouble pasting in your entry, or if you would like more information about how your entry will look to the judges, we recommend reading the article How to format your Not Quite Write Prize Entry.
+If you’re having trouble with the entry form, or if you would like more information about how your entry will look to the judges, we recommend reading the article How to format your Not Quite Write Prize Entry.
 This article covers some of the common issues our users have experienced with the entry form.

 No. Provided your entry is substantially in the English language, alternative spellings are acceptable.
 The competition is judged by Australians who are accustomed to reading a mix of Australian, British and American English.